Debt.com » News » 3 Affordable Financial Safeguards to Protect Your Health and Income

 2. Health insurance

 While having emergency savings is critical, it probably wouldn’t be enough to pay for ongoing medical care in the event of a severe injury or illness.
 Even a quick trip to the emergency room could set you back thousands of dollars.
+Not only that, but a survey of ER patients by the New England Health Institute found that 56% of all ER visits were avoidable.
 That’s why health insurance exists.

 Starting in 2019, the “shared responsibility payment,” which is the fee for not having health insurance, no longer applies.
 Technically, it’s still illegal to be uninsured, but the federal government won’t penalize you for it.
 However, some states have their own insurance mandate, requiring you to have a qualifying health plan or pay a fee with your state taxes.